Sustainability in aquaculture

 Read more about each development goal by clicking on the boxes.

-Sustainability and ESG are both rooted and integrated in our business strategy, both in terms of business opportunities and measures in our internal operations, “Clean ocean – good for business”.
+Sustainability and ESG are both rooted and integrated in our business strategy, both in terms of business opportunities and measures in our internal operations.
 Our greatest contribution to achieving these SDGs is to supply technological products and services that safeguard fish welfare, reduce harmful greenhouse gas and environmental emissions, as well as guaranteeing HSE.

 Overall, our objectives are: